yk-liu/yk-liu.github.io/_posts/2018-11-23-Thank-You-Cloud/2018-11-23-Thank-You-Cloud.md

 ---
-title: Generate Thank You WordCloud with Mathematica
+title: Thank You Word Cloud with Mathematica
+category: Blog
+tags: word-cloud Mathematica
+keywords: word-cloud Mathematica
+description: Code for generatinge thank you word cloud with Mathematica
 ---

+Mathematica can be used to generate many interesting graphs.
+I used the codes in this post to generate thank you page in my slideshows.

 ```mathematica
 data = Normal[